 It’s hard to figure out how to safely dispose of old or expired prescription medications.
 The bi-annual National Prescription Drug Take Back Day makes it easy to get rid of old medications, safely.

 Medicines should not be flushed down the toilet or drain, as the drugs can make their way into the water supply or leech into the ground.
-They can be put in the trash, if proper precautions for disposing of prescription medicines are taken.
+They can be put in the trash, but only if proper precautions for disposing of prescription medicines are taken.

 There are various places throughout the community where you can drop of drugs for proper disposal, including most local police departments and several Kroger locations.

-If you don’t want to wait for one of the bi-annual take back days in April or October, you can find an authorized collector for year-round disposal at this website: Controlled Substance Public Disposal Locations
+If you don’t want to wait for one of the bi-annual take back days in April or October, you can find an authorized collector for year-round disposal at this website: Controlled Substance Public Disposal Locations.